 - I am happy to announce that I am a new Presenter for HR Training Center.com, a nationwide company providing training, education and certification to HR professionals.
 Ask me about attending the upcoming conference on January 11-13, 2017, when I will present the HR Generalist seminar.

 This bulletin is an advertisement intended to provide clients and others with general information and is not intended to provide specific legal advice or opinions.
-Employers and workers seeking assistance with topics addressed in this bulletin or other workplace issues should contact Lori Goldstein at (847) 624-6640 or email@example.com.
+Employers and workers seeking assistance with topics addressed in this bulletin or other workplace issues should contact Lori Goldstein at (847) 624-6640 or lori.a.[email protected].
 Please visit my website www.lorigoldsteinlaw.com for more information about the Law Office of Lori A. Goldstein, LLC.

 © 2016 Lori A. Goldstein